bxparks/rpn83p/docs/USER_GUIDE.md

 A note about batteries.
 All TI-83+, 84+, and Nspire calculators mentioned above can be powered by four (4) AAA batteries.
-Although calculator manufacturers usually specify alkaline batteries, I always recommend using low-self discharge (LSD) rechargeable NiMH batteries instead.
+Although calculator manufacturers usually specify alkaline batteries, I always recommend using low self-discharge (LSD) rechargeable NiMH batteries instead.

 Alkaline batteries often leak when they are discharged completely, potentially destroying the calculator; NiMH almost never leak.
 Alkaline batteries likely cause more environment damage than rechargeable NiMH batteries in the long run.

 NiMH batteries are now so cheap, it takes only a few recharge cycles to break even compared to most brands of alkaline batteries.
 For most people, in most situations, using NiMH makes more sense than using alkalines.

 ## Basic Usage